42-Short/shortinette/shortinette/rust/subjects/module-00.md

 * For exercises managed with cargo, the command `cargo clippy -- -D warnings` must run **with no errors**!

-* You are *strongly* encouraged to write extensive tests for the functions and programs you turn in.
-However, for function/library submissions (_anything which is not a program_), do **not** submit a main.
-Tests can use the symbols and lint levels you want, even if they are not specified in the `allowed symbols` section.

 ## Exercise 00: Hello, World!

 ```txt